MECLabTUDA/Lifelong-nnUNet/documentation/change_mask_labels.md

-# nnU-Net Continual Learning (CL) extension: Change mask labels for dataset given a mapping file
+# nnU-Net Continual Learning extension: Change mask labels for dataset given a mapping file

 This is a general description on how to change the masks of a desired dataset based on a provided mapping file using the nnU-Net extension.